theloosygoose/moose-analytics/README.md

-Moose Analytics Page is a webapp created with R Shiny to show graphs and different data analytic function.
+<h1>Moose Analytics</h1> is a webapp created with R Shiny to show graphs and different data analytic function.
-Main app is coded in R in the app.R file
+Main app is coded in R in the server.R and ui.R <br>

 <b>PACKAGES</b>
 shiny